JABocarando/Political_Analysis_World_OECD_Mexico/README.md

 ## Notes

+- There are two Jupyter Notebooks files:

+"Democracy_small.ipynb" for static visualization on GitHub.

+"Democracy.ipynb" which you can display some graphs dynamically over time in Jupyter Notebook.

-The original database is "V-Dem-CY-Full+Others-v12.csv" with 27,380 rows and 4,170 columns
+- The original database is "V-Dem-CY-Full+Others-v12.csv" with 27,380 rows and 4,170 columns.

-In order to reduce the information, a database was created from the original one, which contains 27,380 rows and 24 columns called "V-Dem_Small.csv".
+- In order to reduce the information, a database was created from the original one, which contains 27,380 rows and 24 columns called "V-Dem_Small.csv".

 ## Content